Earaches are common in kids and can have many causes. Here’s why they happen and what to do when your child complains of ear pain.

 Kids might complain of ear pain or pull on an ear due to:

-Give acetaminophen or ibuprofen as needed to ease pain (check instructions carefully for the correct amount).
+Give acetaminophen or ibuprofen as needed to ease pain (check the label for how much to give and how often).
 Don't give ibuprofen to an infant younger than 6 months old.

 Applying a lukewarm cloth to the ear also can help with pain, as can raising your child’s head while they sleep.